javierbrea/eslint-plugin-boundaries/packages/website/docs/classification/elements.md

 ## Hierarchical Elements

 The plugin supports elements being children of other elements.
-This relationship can be used in rules to restrict access based on the relationship (for example, only allow importing from child elements).
+This relationship can be used in policies to restrict access based on the relationship (for example, only allow importing from child elements).

 After finding the first match, the plugin keeps searching at higher path levels for parent elements.